electron-userland/electron-builder/CONTRIBUTING.md

 ```

 where `TEST_APP_TMP_DIR` is specified to easily inspect and use test build, `boring` is the test name and `test/out/nsisTest.js` is the path to test file.

+Do not forget to execute `yarn compile` before run.